Connect with us

 Besides just looking at the sales price of a car, depreciation is also another factor that you should consider.

 Cars are notoriously expensive in Singapore.
-In fact, Singapore is the most expensive country in the world to be owning one.
+In fact, Singapore is the most expensive country in the world to own one.
 However, contrary to popular thinking, it’s not the price of a car that makes it expensive to own, but rather how quickly it depreciates and, subsequently, its scrap value.

 After all, if you can buy a car for $100,000 and sell it after ten years for $90,000, then a car wouldn’t actually be considered too expensive.

-Of course, that is just a hypothetical and not the actual case.
-In reality, cars in Singapore suffer a high depreciation from the moment you drive them out of the showroom until the 10-year mark.
+Of course, that is just hypothetical and not the actual case.
+In reality, cars in Singapore depreciate rapidly from the moment you drive them out of the showroom until the end of the 10-year COE validity period.
 This is particularly true when COE prices are high, such as in the current situation.

 Read Also: Why Are Cars In Singapore So Expensive?